mardix/active-alchemy/README.md

 a database.

-    from active_sqlalchemy import SQLAlchemy
+    from active_alchemy import SQLAlchemy

     db = SQLAlchemy(dialect+driver://username:password@host:port/database)

 #### Databases Drivers & DB Connection examples

-Active-SQLAlchemy comes with a `PyMySQL` and `PG8000` as drivers for MySQL and PostgreSQL respectively, because they are in pure Python.
+Active-Alchemy comes with a `PyMySQL` and `PG8000` as drivers for MySQL and PostgreSQL respectively, because they are in pure Python.
 But you can use other drivers for better performance. `SQLite` is already built in Python.

 **SQLite:**

-    from active_sqlalchemy import SQLAlchemy
+    from active_alchemy import SQLAlchemy

     db = SQLAlchemy("sqlite://") # in memory